DeepRV: Accelerating Spatiotemporal Inference with Pre-trained Neural Priors: Background

 where $\mu(\mathbf{x}) = [\mu(x_1),\ldots,\mu(x_n)]^\intercal$ is the mean function and $K(\mathbf{x},\mathbf{x}^\prime)$ is the covariance matrix with entries $K_{ij}=k_\theta(x_i,x_j)$, defined by a positive semidefinite kernel function $k_\theta:\mathcal{X}\times\mathcal{X}\to\mathbb{R}$ parametrised by $\theta$, which is often the tuple of lengthscale and variance $\theta=(\ell, \sigma^2)$.
 Thus, a GP can be written as

 The kernel function $k_\theta(x, x^\prime)$ plays a central role in controlling the smoothness, periodicity, and other structural properties of the functions drawn from the GP prior.
-Commonly used kernels include the squared exponential or radial basis function, Mat\'ern family, periodic kernel, and linear kernel.
-Combinations of these kernels through addition and multiplication allow practitioners to model highly structured signals.
+Commonly used kernels include the squared exponential / radial basis function, Mat\'ern family, periodic kernel, and linear / polynomial kernel.
+Combining these kernels through addition and multiplication allow practitioners to model highly structured signals.